zeblueslip/fujungao.GitHub.io/_posts/2017-07-11-how-this-works.md

 I have not thought of a suitable name, so it is just **A BLOG**.

-I am currently studying Sciences Po, major in Human rights.
-I have a number of interest, which I will share about in this Blog, including:
+I am currently studying in Sciences Po, majoring in Human rights.
+I have a number of interest, which I will share in this Blog, including:

   - Social movements and civil society in Aisa,
   - Human rights,